Mimecast Transfer Impact Assessment

 Depending on the Services purchased, Personal Data is processed and stored in the Hosting Jurisdiction selected by our customers upon onboarding.
 Primary Hosting Jurisdictions are located in Germany, UK, South Africa, Jersey, USA, Australia, and Canada.
 All Hosting Jurisdictions are identified on our Customer ordering documentation.

-Additionally, pursuant to Section 2 below, Personal Data may be processed in these regions, as well as others identified on the Trust Center, for the purposes of providing technical support, ensuring the proper working of the services, and/or as otherwise identified in Mimecast’s General Terms and Conditions.
+Additionally, pursuant to Section 2 below, Personal Data may be processed in these regions, as well as others identified on the Trust Center, for the purposes of providing technical support, ensuring the proper working of the services, or as otherwise identified in Mimecast’s General Terms and Conditions.

 Section 2: Details of Data Transfers